 Perspectives of the business value

 Business value in Agile product development can be represented just by one value.
 Which is not easy.
-Is business value based on a number of charged licenses?
+Is business value based on the number of charged licenses?
 Total revenue?
 What about investments in research?
 What about quality?
 What about technology research and technical debts?
 What about strategy and vision?

 Tip: Prioritization by business value starts with prioritization of business value perspectives.